OwenCochell/PaperMC-Update/README.md

 Displays stats on the selected version and build:
 >-s, --stats

+## Special Keywords

+The `-v`, `-b`, and interactive menu have special keywords that can be used to do special things.

+The `latest` keyword will automatically select the latest option available.

+The `current` keyword will automatically select the currently installed currently installed value.

+For example, lets say you have paper version 1.17 and build 60 installed.
+If you want to get the latest build while maintaining your installed version, then you can run server update like so:

+>python server_update.py -v current [PATH]

+This will only install new builds for your current version.
+You can also use the `current` keyword to ensure that the version will never change, regardless of what you have installed.

+These keywords can be used in the interactive menu as well.
+You can also use these keywords for selecting the build, although using the `current` keyword for build selection is not recommended!

 ## Deprecated Command Line Options

 The following command line options are deprecated.
 They are still included for backwards compatibility,